 Where to Plant Ferns

-Most ferns grow best in loose, loamy soil that is rich in organic matter, so before planting, take time to work in some compost and peat moss.
+Most ferns grow best in loose, loamy soil that is rich in organic matter.
+Before planting, take a minute to work in some compost and peat moss.
 Though most ferns are not fussy about soil pH, some types prefer acidic soil, so check the soil pH and match the plant to the growing conditions.

 There are some ferns that will tolerate sun, provided the soil is good and they don’t dry out.
 Interrupted ferns and cinnamon ferns are good for a relatively sunny location.
 For sites with dry soil, choose Christmas ferns or lady ferns.
 If a period of unusually hot weather causes your ferns to wither, cut them back to the ground and they will regrow once temperatures cool down.